 Laparoscopic Sleeve Gastrectomy

-With the potential for greater weight loss than gastric banding and less complication than gastric bypass and gastric banding, sleeve gastrectomy is now offered at ORMC.
+With the potential for greater weight loss and less complication than gastric bypass sleeve gastrectomy is now offered at ORMC.
 Sleeve Gastrectomy is the most recent addition to bariatric surgery.
 Laparoscopic Sleeve Gastrectomy generates weight loss by restricting the amount of food that can be eaten by removing 85% of the stomach without bypassing the intestines or causing gastrointestinal malabsorption, a common complication with traditional gastric bypass.
 The stomach is restricted by dividing it vertically and removing a large portion of the stomach.
 The stomach that remains is shaped like a long narrow tube that measures between two and five ounces.This procedure greatly reduces Ghrelin-hormone production which helps reduce appetite and the hunger sensation.
 Results based on a five-year and three-year case study suggest the Vertical Gastrectomy, also known as Sleeve Gastrectomy, has weight loss similar to other procedures with lower risk of complication.

 - Minimally invasive procedure